Civil rights groups warn tourists about Florida in wake of ‘hostile’ laws

 The warning approved Saturday by the NAACP’s board of directors tells tourists that, before traveling to Florida, they should understand the state of Florida “devalues and marginalizes the contributions of, and the challenges faced by African Americans and other communities of color.”

 An email was sent Sunday morning to DeSantis’ office seeking comment.
-DeSantis is expected to announce a run for the GOP presidential nomination this week.
+The Republican governor is expected to announce a run for the GOP presidential nomination this week.

 Florida is one of the most popular states in the U.S. for tourists, and tourism is one of its biggest industries.
 More than 137.5 million tourists visited Florida last year, marking a return to pre-pandemic levels, according to Visit Florida, the state’s tourism promotion agency.
 Tourism supports 1.6 million full-time and part-time jobs, and visitors spent $98.8 billion in Florida in 2019, the last year figures are available.